dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 dimensionality to your captured data for analysis in for example the **Pivot table** or **Data Visualizer** apps.

-In a system, data is collected by "projects", where projects is modeled as category options.
-The system must be able to analyse data based on which donor that supports the project.
+Consider a system where data is collected by "projects", and projects are modelled as category options.
+The system must be able to analyse data based on which donor supports the project.
 In this case, create a category option group set called "Donor".
 Each donor can be created as a category option group, where each category option / project is put in the appropriate group.
 In the data analysis applications, the "Donor" group